ethanwongca/RforLabs/README.md

 # R Packages and Functions for Labs

-Here is some R packages and Functions I created to make my labs easier at university.
+Here is some R packages and functions I created to make my labs easier at university.

 <h2> Objective </h2>
 I made R packages and functions to make labs easier at school, so specific equations would be solved immediately, these packages will be physics and chemistry equations.
 R will also help me organize data easier when needed.